nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `DATE` should be of the format dd-MM-yyyy (e.g. 24-03-2022).
 * `PRIORITY` can only be `low`, `medium`, `high`.
-* The todo list will always be sorted by date from earliest to latest, then follow by decreasing priority.
+* The todo list will always be sorted by date from earliest to latest (for todos with the same date, they will be sorted in decreasing priority order).

 Examples:
 * `todo add d/Watched recorded videos for CS2100 date/24-10-2022 pr/low t/CS2100`